sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/smRtiH/shrIlaxmIdharabhaTTaH/kRtyakalpataru-rAjadharmakANDam_ekAdasho_bhAgaH.md

   The list contains other implications also, when furnished by a Dharmaśāstra.
 Universal peace and disarmament, based on non-violence, are not reflected by it.
 On the other hand, the conditions postulated are those of potential war at ***all*** times, The king is usually termed, unless he is a man of no spirit, ***vijigīṣu***, a would-be conqueror.
 It represents an epoch of unstable frontiers.
 A kingdom must always to be prepared for an attack

 on any of its frontiers, unless it has become a great empire.
 The kaleidoscopic changes of mediaeval India are due to the spirit.
 The ambition to extend the area of tributaries was nourished by the war spirit that was induced in the standing militia of Kṣatriyas.
 It made for internecine struggles, which weakened those who habitually took part in them, and it made them unfit to stand the assault of an enemy far more powerful than the neighbour across the frontier.
 In such conditions, the desire for a balance of power is automatically imposed on kingdoms, and the ***rajamaṇḍala*** consisting of enemies and allies of diminishing degrees, actual and potential, is evolved in fact and embodied theory.
 This is illustrated in mediaeval India by the struggles of the powers that happened to have become supreme in the Karṇāṭaka, the Dakhan and Hindusthan.
-A common enemy unites in alliance his neighbours on opposite [frontiers](http://॑# "Note the alliance between Govindacandra and Kulottunga Cola, united by fear of the ruler of the intervening Dakhan, Vikrāmādītya, VI (Cālukya), and the Pāṇdya and Simhalese revolts against the Cola emperor fomented by Vikrāmādītya.
+A common enemy unites in alliance his neighbours on opposite frontiers[^695], and the Pāṇdya and Simhalese revolts against the Cola emperor fomented by Vikrāmādītya.
 See Introduction to Dānakaṇḍa, p.
 14 and p.
 36.").The ***saptāṅga*** concept has very much more history and experience behind it than a superficial survey might disclose.

+[^695]: "Note the alliance between Govindacandra and Kulottunga Cola, united by fear of the ruler of the intervening Dakhan, Vikrāmādītya, VI (Cālukya

 THE OFFICIAL HIERARCHY (AMĀTYĀII)